dvatterott/predeval/docs/usage.rst

 Saving and Loading your evaluator
 ========

-Here's an example of how to save and load your evaluator.
+Here's an example of how to save and load your evaluator in python3 (remember to import your evaluator before loading the object).

 .. code-block:: python3